Project Management

 Archiving projects

 As your collection of projects grows, you will eventually have to find a way to archive projects in a manageable way.
-The vast amount of data that architecture projects require will take up valuable storage, so it’s wise to consider compression or cloud based storage.
+The vast amount of data that architecture projects require will take up valuable storage, so it's wise to consider compression or cloud-based storage.

-No matter your choice, properly archiving projects digitally is the best way protect yourself from future legal troubles.
+No matter your choice, properly archiving projects digitally is the best way to protect yourself from future legal troubles.

 A Great Project for Your Portfolio